Chiang Rai is situated in Northern Thailand, about an hour from the famous Golden triangle, which marks the border between Thailand, Laos and Myanmar.

 Thai cuisine is definitely some of my favourite in the world, I just need to handle the spice better! :P

-Bradley and I didn't do this.
-Because honestly, we weren’t aware of it as a classic “thing to do in Chiang Rai '' at the time!
+Bradley and I didn't do this because honestly, we weren’t aware of it as a classic “thing to do in Chiang Rai '' at the time!

 What’s really cool about the landscape in Chiang Rai and northern Thailand in general is that it’s packed with lush forests, beautiful waterfalls and brilliant mountain ranges.
 Which is a stark contrast to the south of the country where island hopping is the chosen sport.

 What’s really interesting is that the local tribes reside in this mountain area, and if you take a tour, you can visit the Padong Long Neck Hill Tribe and learn all about their culture and way of life!
 That’s definitely one of the more unique things to do in Chiang Rai.

 Well, if you haven’t had the chance to get one on your Thailand adventures yet, then your time in Chiang Rai is the perfect excuse.
 Your best bet is to head into the town to one of the massage shops and negotiate a great deal, or you can head to the night market and have one outside.

 Bradley and I have actually been to our fair share of tea plantations across Asia.
-From the beautiful tea fields of Sri Lanka, or the tranquil plantations of Bandung, this is something that we just love to do as we love tea!
+From the beautiful tea fields of Sri Lanka to the tranquil plantations of Bandung, this is something that we just love to do as we love tea!

 Tea is made in cooler climates and since Chiang Rai is located in northern Thailand, the temperatures are cooler and can get even cooler in the winter, which makes it a perfect tea making spot.

 You could search for a local tour downtown to the tea plantation in Chiang Rai, or you could drive your moped.
 It should take around 1 hour and I would imagine it’s a very scenic drive in the highlands of Thailand.

 It’s a nice spot to visit both day and night, but I would suggest nightfall is better.
-That’s because the clock tower is lit up and sometimes they even hold a light show which would be pretty cool to see.
+That’s because the clock tower is lit up and sometimes they even hold a light show which is pretty cool to see.

-Every tourist who visits Chiang Rai's attractions, sticks to the blue and white temple, and whilst they are beautiful and worth the visit, they aren’t the only temples in Chiang Rai.
+Every tourist who visits Chiang Rai's attractions, sticks to the blue and white temple, and whilst they're beautiful and worth the visit, they aren’t the only temples in Chiang Rai.

-Most of these temples are walkable from Chiang Rai downtown, so no need to use tuk-tuks or a moped, just your two feet.
+Most of these temples are walkable from Chiang Rai downtown, so there's no need to use tuk-tuks or a moped, just your two feet.

-Now that I’ve taken you through all the best things to see in Chiang Rai, it’s time to consider any other questions you may have...F
+Now that I’ve taken you through all the best things to see in Chiang Rai, it’s time to consider any other questions you may have...

-Here are some of the most popular tours which will take you to all the best Chiang Rai attractions.
+Here are some of the most popular tours which will take you to all the best Chiang Rai attractions:

 Based on our experience, I would say the best time to visit Chiang Rai is during the months of November and February.
 The weather is warm and there is a lower chance of rain due to the fact it’s the dry season.